Yik Yak: History

-On October 21, 2022, two students at Lake Stevens High School were “referred for criminal prosecution” after making a bomb threat via the Yik Yak app.
+In March 2023, Sidechat, a competing app, bought out Yik Yak, at an undisclosed price.
+Yik Yak was subsequently republished on the AppStore under a different developer name.
+At the same time, the app's Android version was removed from Google Play.

 Funding

 Yik Yak was originally funded by Atlanta Ventures with offices based in the Atlanta Tech Village.
 On April 22, 2014, the company announced that it had secured $1.5 million in funding from various companies such as Vaizra Investments, DCM, Kevin Colleran, and Azure Capital Partners.
 This funding came five months after Yik Yak was founded, and was intended both to enhance the app, and to market the app both in the United States and overseas.
 On June 30, 2014, a little over two months after the initial $1.5 million, Yik Yak secured $10 million more from its previous investors, together with new investors Renren Lianhe Holdings and Tim Draper.
 During the fall of 2014, with exponential user growth, Yik Yak secured over $60 million from Sequoia Capital and other investors.
 Less than one year after its launch, Yik Yak then had a valuation of over $350 million.
 On May 5, 2017, the application servers and website went offline, and the application became defunct.
 In 2021, Yik Yak announced on its website that it had received $6.25 million in seed funding from an unnamed investor.